 Real Estate Syndication Statistics

 Therefore, it is imperative that investors only invest with the best real estate syndication platforms.
-The best real estate syndication platforms are Fundrise and CrowdStreet.
-I have reviewed over 30 of the best real estate syndication platforms and these two are the best.
+After reviewing over 20 real estate syndication platforms, I like Fundrise the best.
+Fundrise started in 2012 and is a vertically integrated real estate investment platform.

 Real Estate Syndication and Crowdfunding